vigji/python-cimec-2023/README.md

 ---

-### Module 0: the fundamentals.
+### Module 0: the fundamentals
 A very basic introduction to the basic syntax and structure of Python code, just a smattering: more will come while exploring other modules.

  - **0.0.
 Introduction to Python variables and statements**
     -  <ins>Theory:</ins> Variable types (numbers, strings) and their operators, data structures (lists, dictionaries), basic clauses (conditionals, while/for  loops, try-except); simple file reading.
     - <ins>Practicals:</ins> Setting up Python and the basic IDEs (Anaconda, PyCharm and Jupyter notebooks).
 Find documentation searching and online resources.
-Exercises tba
+Exercises tba.
   - **0.1.
 Functions and modules**
-    - <ins>Theory:</ins> Reusing code in Python: functions (definition, argument passing, scope), modules (make a new module, import functions from existing library); installing new libraries with pip
+    - <ins>Theory:</ins> Reusing code in Python: functions (definition, argument passing, scope), modules (make a new module, import functions from existing library); installing new libraries with `pip`.
     - <ins>Practicals:</ins> exercises on functions tba; create a simple module; `pip install` a new library (ideally, something to achieve simply something complex) and use it.
   - **0.2.
 Fundamentals of classes and objects**
-    - <ins>Theory:</ins> Definition of classes and their components (methods, attributes, properties); objects and object instantiation;
+    - <ins>Theory:</ins> Definition of classes and their components (methods, attributes, properties); objects and object instantiation.
     - <ins>Practicals:</ins> write a simple custom class.
 Interact and use previously defined classes, search for their methods and attributes.

 **Assignment**: Exercise tba